Le Bourgeois gentilhomme: Synopsis

 Madame Jourdain, his intelligent wife, sees that he is making a fool of himself and urges him to return to his previous middle-class life, and to forget all he has learned.
 A cash-strapped nobleman called Dorante has attached himself to M. Jourdain.
 He secretly despises Jourdain but flatters his aristocratic dreams.
 For example, by telling Jourdain that he mentioned his name to the King at Versailles, he can get Jourdain to pay his debts.
 Jourdain's dreams of being upper-class go higher and higher.
 He dreams of marrying a Marchioness, Dorimène, and having his daughter Lucile marry a nobleman.
 But Lucile is in love with the middle-class Cléonte.
 Of course, M. Jourdain refuses his permission for Lucile to marry Cléonte.

 Then Cléonte, with the assistance of his valet Covielle and Mme Jourdain, disguises himself and presents himself to Jourdain as the son of the Sultan of Turkey.
 Jourdain is taken in and is very pleased to have his daughter marry foreign royalty.
 He is even more delighted when the "Turkish prince" informs him that, as father of the bride, he too will be officially ennobled at a special ceremony.
-The play ends with this ridiculous ceremony, including Sabir standing in for Turkish.
+The play ends with this ridiculous ceremony, including the Sabir language standing in for Turkish.